e-yakushev/brom-git/README.md

 * Intel Fortran Compiler version 12.1 or higher

 ## How to use
-At first you must download [FABM] and do all prerequisites it needs (you should have compliant compiler, [CMake], and [NetCDF] Fortran library compiled with the same Fortran compiler as used for compiling BROM & FABM.
+At first you must download [FABM] and do all prerequisites it needs (you should have compliant compiler, [Git], [CMake], and [NetCDF] Fortran library compiled with the same Fortran compiler as used for compiling BROM & FABM.
 For the VisualStudio solution under Windows pre-compiled NetCDF libraries are provided.)
 Then:

 ## Linux(bash shell):
 1. Download BROM